-Lake Illawarra is located between the Illawarra escarpment and the Pacific Ocean on the NSW South Coast some 90 kilometres south of Sydney.
+Lake Illawarra is located between the Illawarra escarpment and the Pacific Ocean on the New South Wales south coast some 90 kilometres south of Sydney.
 Water flowing into it is both fresh (from the escarpment) and salty (from ocean tides).

 You can arrange to hire a boat or book into a Stand-Up Paddle day on the lake whilst watching the sunrise.
 Walk or cycle the Lake Illawarra Art Trail and explore the local history, Aboriginal heritage, flora and fauna.